This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2001

-For over 100 years, García-Carrión has been producing wines in Castilla-La Mancha, the largest vineyard in the world.
-My ultimate dream was to create a global winery within this magnificent vineyard, and Daimiel was chosen as a strategic logistics center because it's a region with a long winemaking tradition, where we have a century-long history of collaboration with cooperatives in the various regions.
-This allows us to select the finest grapes and, together with the most advanced technologies, produce wines of exceptional quality.
+García-Carrión has been producing wines in Castilla La Mancha, the largest vineyard in the world, for over 100 years.
+My great dream was to create a global winery within this magnificent vineyard, and Daimiel was chosen as a strategic logistics center because it is a region with a long wine-making tradition where we have a century of experience collaborating with cooperatives in different areas.
+This allows us to select the best grapes and, together with the use of the most advanced technologies, produce wines of exceptional quality.

 Huelva Plant - Unique in the world and a global pioneer